cbauma05/cbauma05/README.md

 ## Hi, I'm Cameron

 ### Computer Engineering Student @ University Of Guelph
+- 🌱 Currently improving skills in VHDL

-- 🔭 Currently working on a Wireless Gesture Controlled Robotic Hand Project with an Interactive Display
+- 🔭 Recently finished building a Wireless Gesture Controlled Robotic Hand Project with an Interactive Display

 - 💬 Ask me about my Other Projects